“This is the message of Christmas: we are never alone.” ~ Taylor Caldwell

-With his lovely message to his parents hanging on the Christmas tree; he sees that Sonjia has arrived and even though she’s usually a bundle of fun, today, Fred notices the sadness in her twinkling eyes as she holds a ‘Miss You’ card in her paw and even though he doesn’t want to keep his best friend waiting for him at Mollie’s; he knows that a little kindness can go a long way and that when we are feeling unhappy, talking to one another can really help us to feel much better about everything.
+With his lovely message to his parents hanging on the Christmas tree; he can see that Sonjia has arrived and even though she’s usually a bundle of fun – Fred notices the sadness in her twinkling eyes as she holds a ‘Miss You’ card in her paw and even though he doesn’t want to keep his best friend waiting for him at Mollie’s – he knows that a little kindness can go a long way and that when we are feeling unhappy talking to one another can really help us to feel much better about everything.

 As Fred and Sonjia enjoy chatting about their loved ones and of their plans for Christmas and as the kettle boils away, Everil’s busy offering hot tea with along with some of Edie Hitch’s tasty mince pies!